 - Should be compatible with any Python version 2.x or 3.x.
 If you find bugs, please tell me by email or github issue board.

 - If you get overflows or underflows, you can edit the unit initializations.
-For example, the package sets the meter to a numerical value between 0.1 and 10.
+For example, the package sets the meter to a random numerical value between 0.1 and 10.
 Therefore, if you’re doing molecular simulation, most lengths you use will be tiny numbers.
 You should probably set the meter instead to be between, say, a random numerical value between 1e8 and 1e10.

 - Some numerical routines use a default absolute tolerance, rather than relative tolerance, to decide convergence.
 This can cause the calculation result to randomly vary even though there is no dimensional analysis error.
 When this happens, you should set the absolute tolerance to a value with the appropriate units.
 Alternatively, you can scale the data before running the algorithm and scale it back afterwards.
 Maybe this sounds like a hassle, but it’s actually a benefit: If your final result is very sensitive to some numerical tolerance setting, then you really want to be aware of that.